-- 1. At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.

-- a.
-The faculty must include a minimum of four (4) full-time-equivalent (FTE) radiation oncologists, located at the primary clinical site, who devote the majority of their professional time to the education of the residents.

-- i.
-James Larner, M.D.

-- ii.
-Paul Read, M.D., Ph.D.

-- iii.
-Tim Showalter, M.D., M.P.H.
+- 1. At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location. - a.
+In addition to the Program Director, the faculty must include a minimum of four (4) full-timeequivalent (FTE) radiation oncologists, located at the primary clinical site, who devote the majority of their professional time to the education of the residents. - i.
+James Larner, M.D. - ii.
+Paul Read, M.D., Ph.D. - iii.
+Tim Showalter, M.D., M.P.H. - iv.

-- iv.
 Einsley Janowski, M.D.
-Ph.D.

-- v.
-Kara Romano, M.D. (.75 FTE)

-- b.
-To provide a scholarly environment of research and to participate in the teaching of radiation and cancer biology, the faculty must include at least one full-time radiation biologist (Tarek Abbas, PhD) or cancer biologist (PhD level or equivalent) who devotes the majority of his or her professional time to laboratory-based cancer research.

-- i.
-The individual must be based at the primary clinical site or at a participating site.

-- c.
-To provide a scholarly environment of research and to participate in the teaching of radiation physics, the faculty must include at least one full-time medical physicist (PhD level or equivalent).

-- i.
-The individual must be based at the primary clinical site or at a participating site.

-- ii.
-The department currently has seven physicists who serve at the various sites.
-Several participate in the teaching of radiation physics to radiation oncology residents, such as:

-- a) David Schlesinger, Ph.D.

-- b) Bruce Libby, Ph.D.
+Ph.D. - v.
+Kara Romano, M.D. (.75 FTE) - b.
+The primary clinical site must have a cancer or radiation biologist (Tarek Abbas, PhD) who is either a member of the department or a member of the cancer center of the Sponsoring Institution, and whose job description includes responsibility for resident education in radiation oncology. - i.
+This must be a faculty member who is responsible for oversight and organization of an on-site didactic educational program core curriculum. - ii.
+The individual must be based at the primary clinical site or at a participating site. - c.
+To provide a scholarly environment of research and to participate in the teaching of radiation physics, the core faculty must include at least one full-time medical physicist (PhD level or equivalent). - i.
+The individual must be based at the primary clinical site or at a participating site. - ii.
+The department currently has five physicists who serve at the various sites.
+Several participate in the teaching of radiation physics to radiation oncology residents, such as: - a) David Schlesinger, Ph.D. - b) Bruce Libby, Ph.D.

-- c) Sarah Scarboro, Ph.D.
+c) Sarah Scarboro, Ph.D.

-- 2. Faculty members must:

-- a. be role models of professionalism; - b. demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; - c. demonstrate a strong interest in the education of residents; - d. devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; - e. administer and maintain an educational environment conducive to educating residents; - f. regularly participate in organized clinical discussions, rounds, journal clubs, conferences, and Multi-Disciplinary Tumor Boards; and, - g. pursue faculty development designed to enhance their skills at least annually: - i. as educators; - ii. in quality improvement and patient safety; - iii. in fostering their own and their residents' well-being; and, - iv. in patient care based on their practice-based learning and improvement efforts. - 3.
+- 2. Faculty members must: - a. be role models of professionalism; - b. demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; - c. demonstrate a strong interest in the education of residents; - d. devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; - e. administer and maintain an educational environment conducive to educating residents; - f. regularly participate in organized clinical discussions, rounds, journal clubs, conferences, and Multi-Disciplinary Tumor Boards; and, - g. pursue faculty development designed to enhance their skills at least annually: - i. as educators; - ii. in quality improvement and patient safety; - iii. in fostering their own and their residents' well-being; and, - iv. in patient care based on their practice-based learning and improvement efforts. - 3.
 Faculty Qualifications - a.
 Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. - b.
-Physics faculty members must: - i. have current certification in the specialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review Committee. - c.
+Physician faculty members must: - i. have current certification in the specialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review Committee. - c.
 Any non-physician faculty members who participate in residency program education must be approved by the program director. - 4.
 Core Faculty